 The Company's indebtedness subjects the Company to interest rate risk.
 Interest rates are subject to the influence of economic conditions generally, both domestic and foreign, and also to the monetary and fiscal policies of the United States and its agencies, particularly the Federal Reserve.
 The nature and timing of any changes in such policies or general economic conditions and the effect they may have on the Company are unpredictable.
-The Company's indebtedness may also have other important impacts on the Company, including that the Company will be required to utilize cash flow to service the debt, indebtedness may make the Company more vulnerable to economic downturns, and the Company's indebtedness subjects the Company to covenants and may place restrictions on its operations and activities, including its ability to pay dividends and take certain other actions.
-As of September 30, 2024, interest on borrowings under the Company's Credit Agreement accrued at a rate, at the Company's election at the time of borrowing, equal to (a) the BSBY rate plus a margin that ranges from 1.25% to 1.75% depending on the Company's consolidated leverage ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) the BSBY rate plus 100 basis points, plus a margin that ranges from 0.25% to 0.75% depending on the Consolidated Leverage Ratio.
-As of September 30, 2024, the Company had approximately \$20 million of outstanding borrowings under the Credit Agreement with a weighted average interest rate of 6.40%.
-Based on the amount outstanding at September 30, 2024, a hypothetical 1% increase in daily interest rates would increase the Company's annual interest expense by approximately \$200,000.
-As previously described, pursuant to the terms of the Credit Agreement, in connection with the discontinuation of the BSBY rate
+The Company's indebtedness may also have other important impacts on the Company, including that the Company will be required to utilize cash flow to service its debt, indebtedness may make the Company more vulnerable to economic downturns, and the Company's indebtedness subjects the Company to covenants and may place restrictions on its operations and activities, including its ability to pay dividends and take certain other actions.
+As of December 31, 2024, interest on borrowings under the Company's Credit Agreement accrued at a rate, at the Company's election at the time of borrowing, equal to (a) SOFR plus 0.11% to 0.43%, plus an additional adjustment margin that ranges between 1.25% and 1.75% depending on the Company's consolidated leverage Ratio, which is a ratio of consolidated funded indebtedness to consolidated earnings before interest, taxes, depreciation and amortization (EBITDA) (the "Consolidated Leverage Ratio") or (b) the highest of (i) prime, (ii) the federal funds rate plus 50 basis points, and (iii) SOFR plus 100 basis points (such highest rate, the "Base Rate"), plus a margin that ranged between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+Swingline loans generally bear interest at the Base Rate plus a margin that ranges between 0.25% and 0.75% depending on the Consolidated Leverage Ratio.
+As of December 31, 2024, the Company had approximately \$28.0 million of outstanding borrowings under the Credit Agreement with a weighted average interest rate of 5.88%.
+Based on the amount outstanding at December 31, 2024, a hypothetical 1% increase in daily

 All of the Company's export sales require the customer to make payment in United States dollars.
 Accordingly, foreign sales may be affected by the strength of the United States dollar relative to the currencies of the countries in which the Company's customers are located, as well as the strength of the economies of the countries in which the Company's customers are located.
 The Company has, at times in the past, paid certain suppliers in Euros.
-The Company had no foreign exchange contracts outstanding at September 30, 2024 or June 30, 2024.
+The Company had no foreign exchange contracts outstanding at December 31, 2024 or June 30, 2024.

 The Company's cash is maintained in bank accounts which bear interest at prevailing interest rates.
-While depositary accounts are covered by FDIC insurance and the Company does not currently believe that it is exposed to significant credit risk due to the financial position of the banks in which the Company's cash is held, there have been adverse events related to the soundness of financial institutions, including a number of smaller bank failures, and the Company has exposure to the extent its cash balances exceed the current \$250,000 in maximum FDIC coverage.
+While depositary accounts are covered by FDIC insurance and the Company does not currently believe that it is exposed to significant credit risk due to the financial position of the banks in which the Company's cash is held, there recently have been adverse events related to the soundness of financial institutions, including a number of smaller bank failures, and the Company has exposure to the extent its cash balances exceed the current \$250,000 in maximum FDIC coverage.